-The Graduate Student Council was founded in 1967 and was renamed the Graduate and Professional Student Council in the fall of 2014.
+The Graduate Student Council was founded in 1967 and was renamed the Graduate and Professional Student Council in 2014, and the Graduate and Professional Student Government in 2019.
 This timeline is a compilation of all recorded information highlighting the important works of our graduate and professional students over the past 50 years.

 1967 – 1968

 - The Graduate Students Council (GSC) was organized by Dr. Wayne C. Gall, formed Academic Vice President and Dean of the Graduate College, as an advisory board to the Dean of the Graduate College.
 It was housed in the Graduate College under Dean Dr. G.W.
 Kunze.